rufinogs/Pascal_Projects/README.md

 # Pascal_Projects
-Projects and labs using Pascal as programming language
+Projects and labs using Pascal as programming language.
+This files was my first contact with programming.
+This have been developed to Fundamentals Of Programming subject in URJC.